 HIPAA-compliant messaging describes the exchange of text messages containing protected health information (PHI) of patients.
 Messages containing PHI must follow the mandates of the 1996, 2003 and 2013 HIPAA legislation passed by Congress which requires:

-- the upholding of patient privacy (Health Insurance Portability and Accountability Act of 1996)
+- The upholding of patient privacy (Health Insurance Portability and Accountability Act of 1996)

-- the use and disclosure of PHI by “covered entities” such as health insurers (2003 Privacy Rule)
+- The use and disclosure of PHI by “covered entities” such as health insurers (2003 Privacy Rule)

-- the increased scrutiny of encryption for PHI messages and the increased fines for noncompliance of up to $1.5million.
-(2013 Final Omnibus Rule)
+- The increased scrutiny of encryption for PHI messages and the increased fines for noncompliance of up to $1.5 million (2013 Final Omnibus Rule)

 Today, healthcare institutions are moving to HIPAA-compliant messaging applications that provide secure messaging and uphold the mandates of HIPAA.

-- Ensure the confidentiality, integrity, and availability of all electronic protected health information which is created, received, maintained or transmitted.
+- Ensure the confidentiality, integrity and availability of all electronic protected health information which is created, received, maintained or transmitted

-- Protect against any reasonably anticipated threats or hazards to the security or integrity of this information.
+- Protect against any reasonably anticipated threats or hazards to the security or integrity of this information

-- Protect against any reasonably anticipated uses or disclosures of patient information.
+- Protect against any reasonably anticipated uses or disclosures of patient information

-- Ensure compliance by users of the information.
+- Ensure compliance by users of the information

 - Create and manage escalation policies

-- Ability to remotely wipe sensitive patient information
+- Remotely wipe sensitive patient information

 - Using pagers instead of smartphones hurts the efficiency and security of hospitals